morales-francisco/Dashboards/Kickstarter/README.md

 Those questions were as follows:
 - How much money was pledged?
 - What project with a goal over $1,000 USD, had the biggest Goal Completion % (Pledged / Goal)?
+- How many projects have been successful?
 - Which category has the highest success percentage?
-How many projects have been successful?
 - Can you identify any trends in project success rates over the years?
 - As an investor, what types of projects should you be looking at to guarantee future success?